-US warns against 'pure caffeine' after teen dies (Update)July 18th, 2014 in Health /
+US warns against 'pure caffeine' after teen dies (Update)July 18, 2014 in Medicine & Health / Health

 US regulators on Friday warned against ingesting pure powdered caffeine, which is being sold in bulk over the Internet and is known to have killed at least one teenager.

 "These products are essentially 100 percent caffeine.
 A single teaspoon of pure caffeine is roughly equivalent to the amount in 25 cups of coffee," the Food and Drug Administration said.